irfanzq/netbox-automation-plugin/netbox_automation_plugin/workflows/netbox_vlan_tagging/TAGGING_WORKFLOW_SUMMARY.md

 Interfaces connecting to spines, routers, IB fabrics, or internal infrastructure are **not part of this tagging pipeline**.

-**⚠️ CRITICAL: All interface criteria START with checking if cable is present in NetBox**
+**CRITICAL: All interface criteria START with checking if cable is present in NetBox**

 **Primary Check:**
-- ✅ **`interface.cable` must exist** - If no cable, cannot determine interface purpose (skip tagging or mark as needs-review)
+- **`interface.cable` must exist** - If no cable, cannot determine interface purpose (skip tagging or mark as needs-review)

 **If `interface.cable` exists**, then `interface.connected_endpoints[0]` is available with full neighbor information:
 - Connected device: `interface.connected_endpoints[0].device`